List of United States presidential visits to Western Europe

 Thirteen United States presidents have made presidential visits to Western Europe.
 (Note: The United Nations Statistics Division developed a selection of geographical regions and groupings of countries and areas, which are or may be used in compilation of statistics.
 In this selection, the following nine countries are classified as comprising Western Europe: Austria, Belgium, France, Germany, Liechtenstein, Luxembourg, Monaco, Netherlands, and Switzerland.
 The assignment of countries or areas to specific groupings is for statistical convenience and does not imply any assumption regarding political or other affiliation of countries or territories by the United Nations.)
 The first visits by an incumbent president to countries in Western Europe were made in 1918 and 1919 by Woodrow Wilson in the aftermath of World War I. He was awarded the 1919 Nobel Peace Prize for his peacemaking efforts.
 Visits occurring during the 1940s through 1980s were offshoots of American diplomatic interactions following World War II and during the Cold War.
-To date, 41 visits have been made to France, 32 to Germany (including 10 specifically to West Germany or West Berlin), 21 to Belgium, 11 to Switzerland, six to Austria, and five to the Netherlands.
+To date, 42 visits have been made to France, 32 to Germany (including 10 specifically to West Germany or West Berlin), 21 to Belgium, 12 to Switzerland, six to Austria, and six to the Netherlands.
 No president has yet visited Liechtenstein, Luxembourg or Monaco.